-Regular, substantive contributions to the program via participation at meetings and program events and participation on 1-2 working groups, subcommittees, and/or search committees in the pretenure period.
+Regular, substantive contributions to the program via participation at meetings and program events and participation on at least two program-level working groups, subcommittees, and/or search committees in years 2-5.

 Evidence of effective membership on university committees, including committees and Task Forces of the Faculty Senate or Assembly, as well as ad hoc committees.

-Membership on an average of one [two] committee(s) per year, in years three [two] to five.
+Membership on an average of one such university committee per year, in years 2-5.